Security-Onion-Solutions/securityonion-docs/hardware.rst

 Minimum Specs
 -------------
+If you just want to import a pcap using :ref:`so-import-pcap`, then you can configure Security Onion 2.1 as an Import Node with the following minimum specs:

+ - 4GB RAM
+ - 2 CPU cores
+ - 200GB storage

-The minimum specs for running Security Onion 2.1 are:
+For all other configurations, the minimum specs for running Security Onion 2.1:

  - 12GB RAM
  - 4 CPU cores